Education Reform in the United States of Hispanic-America

 A possible wildcard here is Artificial Intelligence (AI).
 AI might translate everything instantaneously and pipe it straight into our brains.
 Or, coming generations of children might be raised by humanoid robots who will train them in two languages from a very early age.
 In these cases, individuals and their families will decide when it is finally appropriate to flip the switch and move us entirely into Spanish.
 But if AI addresses my first question above concerning the availability of vocabulary for science and math, I’m not so sure it handles the other two, which seek to bridge the different cultures transmitted by each language.

 If we want to preserve freedom and justice, we ought to remind the incoming Hispanic population of the juridical, sociopolitical, and economic concepts that it has abandoned for so long such that it’s now forced to flee the consequences in countries like Venezuela, Cuba, Nicaragua, and Mexico.
-By the same token, any new or reformed university in the Western Hemisphere that chooses not offer a course on Bolívar, Tocqueville, Jefferson, Palafox, and Cervantes in Spanish, for example, is not serious.
+By the same token, any new or reformed university in the Western Hemisphere that chooses not offer courses on Bolívar, Tocqueville, Jefferson, Palafox, and Cervantes in Spanish, for example, is not serious.
 Yes, I’m biased, but I’m also serious.

 Art by Miguel Ángel Blázquez at Bookman